LazyCatXY/IMGS/README.md

         - Amplitude block
         - Phase Block

-Below figure is the example of amplitude block(Left) and phase block(Right)
+The below figure is an example of the amplitude block(Left) and phase block(Right)

 ![Example of data block: 2S1](./experiments/pic/Original.pdf)

 In this repository, the data is converted to ".npy" format for easy use.

 ## Model
 You should download the pre-trained model before running the code.
 Put the data in ./experiments/net.
-The model can be downloaded from [here](https://).
+The model can be downloaded from [here](https://1drv.ms/f/s!AkwsJ37-ugI4gXlAOcwO3uF_pSnL?e=keIOvc).

 Four models are used in this repository:
 - ResNet_18